 On the other hand, “changes,” when they occur, almost always automatically come with risks.
 These can be negative risks (threats) or positive risks (opportunities,) but in both cases, these risks have to be dealt with on the spot along with addressing the change itself.
-In general, any variance from the project plan, especially related to any or all of the triple constraints (scope, schedule, and budget) is a “change.”
+In general, any variance from the project plan, especially related to any or all of the triple constraints (scope, schedule, and budget), is a “change.”

-In order to explain this, let’s use an example: “you are in the middle of a construction project and the team notifies you, the project manager, that an important piece of building code regulation was missed and some retrofitting is required.”
+To explain this, let’s use an example: “you are in the middle of a construction project, and the team notifies you, the project manager, that an important piece of building code regulation was missed and some retrofitting is required.”
 On the surface this would look like a disaster because 1) you must inform the client that a significant oversight was made, which might turn into a lack of faith in your work; 2) that additional costs will be incurred, which, of course, he or she may not want to pay, and which you and your company might be liable for; and 3) schedule and quality concerns might jeopardize the project.